 The 4,500-year-old jewellery of a Mesopotamian queen, one of the world’s oldest wine vessels, a baby’s rattle and the very first spreadsheet.

-We were commissioned by the museum to develop a series of 32 programmes for the refurbishment of the galleries in 2018; a mix of video projections, touchscreen interactives and animations.
+We were commissioned by the museum to develop a series of 32 programmes for the refurbishment of the galleries; a mix of video projections, touchscreen interactives and animations.
 The programmes help bring the story to life, including an animated journey through the ancient city of Ur, re-enacted gold-smithing techniques, and a series of interactive ‘Object Explorer’ touchscreens, through which visitors can learn more about the objects on display – screen shots can be seen below.